 Here’s the deal: the battery (which you need to charge) is somehow connected to the bicycle.
-To get going you need to start pedaling.
+To get going you need to start pedalling.
 It won’t happen without it, so don’t count on it being too similar to a motorcycle.
-When you start pedaling, the bicycle starts moving (mechanical miracle, I’m telling ya!) and if you’ve switched the battery on, you’ll feel as light as a feather.
+When you start pedalling, the bicycle starts moving (mechanical miracle, I’m telling ya!) and if you’ve switched the battery on, you’ll feel as light as a feather.
 That’s the beauty of the electrical bicycle: it’s an exercise in a way, but without the hard part.

-The start was extremely easy and nice – we were pedaling as if we were on an exercise bike (the lowest speed possible), yet we were moving with 20-22km per hour.
+The start was extremely easy and nice – we were pedalling as if we were on an exercise bike (the lowest speed possible), yet we were moving with 20-22km per hour.
 Our first stop, Lom, was where the batteries were re-charged for the first time.
 It wasn’t really necessary, yet most of us were riding electrical bicycles for the very first time and still had no clue how to save battery life*.

 * Tip: if you need to save the battery on your electrical bicycle you can switch it off when going downhill and turn it on only for the up-hills.
 This will double its life.

 After a quick lunch at the the restaurant of hotel Dunav in Lom we were back on the bicycles headed to our dinner at the Madonna Inn, located in the widely unpopular (yet quite beautiful) Falkovets village.
 This is when it got all messy.
 While riding the electrical bicycles was INCREDIBLY fun and we’d certainly do it again (we actually will do it again), I don’t EVER want to ride for 70km in one day.
 The pain you feel on your butt cheeks resembles sitting in acid after being beaten with a belt for at least two hours.
 Joke aside, if you have to take two things from this article one of them must absolutely be that unless you’re trained, riding for more than 50km is a very bad idea.